-We have been contacted by many readers time and time again who have tried to get an Egypt visa on arrival and didn’t have USD cash and they all have said no other currency allowed.
-If you cannot come up with $25 USD then you will have to purchase a visa when exiting Egypt for $50 USD, this is what we have been told by readers and something we didn’t experience.
+We have been contacted by many readers time and time again who have tried to get an Egypt visa on arrival and didn’t have USD cash, and they all have said no other currency is allowed.
+If you cannot come up with $25 USD, then you will have to purchase a visa when exiting Egypt for $50 USD.
+This is what we have been told by readers and something we didn’t experience.

-You could also get an Egypt Visa prior to traveling to Egypt online.
-This way you don’t have to worry about going to the bank and having USD with you.
+You could also get an Egypt Visa before traveling to Egypt online.
+This way, you don’t have to worry about going to the bank and having USD with you.
 We suggest arranging this with iVisa online here.

 Don’t forget your travel insurance!
-We have used travel insurance with World Nomads.
-Which typically covers medical, trip cancellation, your belongings from theft or damage, baggage, car rental coverage, and more.
+We have used Safety Wing travel insurance Which typically covers medical, trip cancellation, your belongings from theft or damage, baggage, car rental coverage, and more.

 What Nationalities Can Obtain An Egypt visa On Arrival?

-Citizens from the following countries can obtain a visa on arrival at Egyptian ports of entries:
+Citizens from the 104 following countries can obtain a visa on arrival at Egyptian ports of entry:

 - EU Nationals